sochikenny/Date-Night.github.io/README.md

 # Manhattan Munchies App

-This is another version of my first project at Uconn Bootcamp completed March 21st, 2020

-Check out the site: https://sochikenny.github.io/Manhattan-Munchies/ (It is functional but still needs some updating)

-## Plans for the future development

-Since this is my version, I will turn it into strictly a simple app that finds the best food spots in all of Manhattan using Zomato API.
-This application can be useful to anyone who's new to the city and wants to find a good spot to eat.
+This is a simple web application can be useful to anyone who's new to Manhattan and wants to find a good spot to eat.

+Check out the site: https://sochikenny.github.io/Manhattan-Munchies/